Kevin Cogan: Early life

+John Kevin Cogan was born on March 31, 1956 in Culver City, California.
+He graduated from West Torrance High School in 1974.

 Racing career

 Cogan made his Indycar debut at the 1981 Indianapolis 500, driving the No. 32 Sugaripe Prunes Phoenix PR-01-Cosworth DFX for Jerry O'Connell Racing, as part of the USAC Gold Crown Championship.
 Cogan qualified in 12th place and finished the race in fourth place with 197 laps completed.
 Despite this Cogan lost the Rookie of the Year Award to Josele Garza.
 Cogan then competed in the rival CART/PPG World Series for O'Connell.
 In his debut, the Gould Rex Mays Classic at the Milwaukee Mile, Cogan qualified in seventh place and finished in second.
 After the race, he was ranked fifth in points.
 Cogan participated in four more races that season with his best finish coming at the Los Angeles Times 500 at Riverside International Raceway.
 Cogan finished his first CART season 23rd in points.

-In 1982 Cogan joined Team Penske to drive the No. 4 Norton Spirit Penske PC-10-Cosworth DFX.
+In 1982, Cogan joined Team Penske to drive the No. 4 Norton Spirit Penske PC-10-Cosworth DFX.
 At the season-opening Kraco Car Stereos 150 at Phoenix International Raceway, he qualified and finished in third place.
 The remainder of his season was inconsistent, highlighted by a second-place finish at the Domino's Pizza Pocono 500 at Pocono International Raceway to teammate Rick Mears.
 Cogan also had two pole positions at the Budweiser Cleveland 500 at Burke Lakefront Airport and the AirCal 500 at Riverside International Raceway.
 He finished the season sixth in points while Mears won the championship.
 Penske released Cogan at the end of the season.